tushar-sharma/tushar-sharma.github.io/_posts/2020-04-11-demon-haunted-review-1.md

 Carl Sagan replied that the "evidence is crummy" for all these theories.

 As a Hindu, I care less about Noah's Ark or the existence of shroud of Turin.
 I was fascinated more about whether Ram Setu was natural or man-made?
 I saw frequent posts on my Facebook on how NASA has confirmed that it's an ancient bridge.
-Though NASA said that its satellite photos had been egregiously misinterpreted to make this point ("The images reproduced on the websites may well be ours, but their interpretation is certainly not ours).
+Though NASA said that its satellite photos had been egregiously misinterpreted to make this point (The images reproduced on the websites may well be ours, but their interpretation is certainly not ours).
 Ram Setu is mentioned in Sanskrit Epic Ramayana (7th century BCE).
 Hindus believe that the structure was constructed by god Ram.

 Later I realized people of other religions did the same.
 Some Muslims claim that the NASA photograph of Rima Ariadaeus, the 300 km-long rift line on the surface of the Moon, confirms the splitting of the moon mentioned in the Quran.
 Many Christian claims of geological evidence of Noah's Ark in Eastern Turkey.
 Most Muslims would probably care about the miraculous properties of [ZamZam](https://en.wikipedia.org/wiki/Zamzam_Well) water.
 Hindus would care more about the piousness of [Ganga water](https://en.wikipedia.org/wiki/Ganges).
 Chrisitan would consider water sanctified by a priest to be holy.